rumaisaabdulhai/quad_sim/docs/index.md

 3. Map an indoor environment using the gmapping SLAM algorithm and frontier exploration
 4. Autonomously navigate from one location to another using the move_base node

-**Note**: There are two versions of this package.
-The first is compatible with ROS Kinetic and Ubuntu 16.04, and the second is compatible with ROS Melodic and Ubuntu 18.04.
-The Melodic version is also the master code.

 ---

 ## Demos